BC Moose Tracker app aids in management - BC Local News

 With the BC Moose Tracker app hunters input observations on the kind of moose they see during an outing and how long they spend in the bush.

-Moose populations have been a big concern for Burns Lake area hunters and wildlife enthusiasts and in July the village council took a step to help recover moose numbers.
+Moose populations have been a big concern for area hunters and wildlife enthusiasts

 The app detects which Management Unit (MU) the user is in, which for the Burns Lake region is Skeena (6-5).

-“We only record data at the Management Unit level, so there’s no worry of anyone finding out where your favorite spots are,” as Conrad Thiessen, Senior Wildlife Biologist with FLNRORD told Lakes District News.
+“We only record data at the Management Unit level, so there’s no worry of anyone finding out where your favorite spots are,” as Conrad Thiessen, Senior Wildlife Biologist with FLNRORD told Black Press.

 “Even if you’re out of cell service the data will upload to our server when you get back into service.”